Handle Domestic Violence Charges Immediately

 We will not only defend you against criminal charges, but also review collateral consequences that can flow from a domestic violence case, which you may not be aware of.
 These include possible impact on jobs, gun rights, military service, security clearances, licenses, child custody, restraining orders and much more.

 Christoph Law Offices will handle your case so you can handle your life.
-Our firm will draw on more than 45 years of combined experience and hundreds of domestic violence cases to energetically and vigorously defend you, and make every effort to get the charges dismissed, reduced or resolved in the best possible way.
+Our firm will draw on our decades of combined experience and hundreds of domestic violence cases to energetically and vigorously defend you, and make every effort to get the charges dismissed, reduced or resolved in the best possible way.
 This pre-filing contact can be an early opportunity to address the case before it is filed.
 There is then a second opportunity to discuss the case with another D.A. after it is filed.

 Why Immediate Action Matters in Domestic Violence Cases